gren-lang/registry/README.md

 Auth flow:

-- CLI posts to the server, server emails validation link and returns a fetch link.
+1. CLI posts email address to the server (IN PROGRESS)
+    1. [ ] server finds or creates row in `user` table
+    2. [ ] server creates new row in `session` table with:
+        - `validation_token` for unique url for user to validate their email address and get a `validation_code`
+        - `fetch_session_token` for unique url for cli to fetch session (along with `validation_code`)
+    4. [ ] server emails validation link with `validation_token` (postmark)
+    5. [ ] server returns fetch session link with `fetch_session_token`
-- User follows email validation link to get a validation code.
+2. User follows email validation link to get a validation code.
-- User enters validation code on the CLI, where it was prompting/waiting for it.
+3. User enters validation code on the CLI, where it was prompting/waiting for it.
-- CLI posts to the fetch link with the validation code.
+4. CLI posts to the fetch link with the validation code.
-- Server creates and returns a session token.
+5. Server creates and returns a session token.
-- CLI saves token on disk to use for authenticated requests.
+6. CLI saves token on disk to use for authenticated requests.

 Benefits: